The-Iceburg/TotemsPlus/README.md

 # 📜 License

-Totems+ is currently licensed under an [MIT License](https://opensource.org/licenses/MIT).
+Totems+ is currently licensed under an [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

-To read up on what this gives you permissions to do vist the [LICENSE](https://github.com/The-Iceburg/TotemsPlus/blob/main/LICENSE) file.
+To read up on what this gives you permissions to do vist the [LICENSE](https://github.com/The-Iceburg/TotemsPlus/blob/main/LICENSE.md) file.

-This license type is subject to change in the future before presuming allways visit this section of the [README](https://github.com/The-Iceburg/TotemsPlus#-license) or the [LICENSE](https://github.com/The-Iceburg/TotemsPlus/blob/main/LICENSE) file.
+This license type is subject to change in the future before presuming allways visit this section of the [README](https://github.com/The-Iceburg/TotemsPlus#-license) or the [LICENSE](https://github.com/The-Iceburg/TotemsPlus/blob/main/LICENSE.md) file.

 # 🟠 Conclusion